 Investigation and Resolution

 Once discrimination or harassment has been reported, the university promptly begins a confidential investigation that appropriately limits disclosures to those with a need-to-know.
 The investigation is designed to identify the facts and to protect the rights, including due process rights, of all persons involved, including complainants and respondents.
 The investigation may involve meeting with and interviewing the parties, providing the parties the opportunity to identify witnesses or present other information, interviewing witnesses with relevant knowledge, and reviewing other relevant materials and documents.
 Reasonable efforts are made to preserve confidentiality and protect the rights of all parties; however, the university cannot guarantee confidentiality or anonymity if disclosure is necessary to investigate or resolve the situation or put an end to any discriminatory and/or harassing behavior in compliance with applicable law.

 Reasonable efforts will be made to complete the investigation and determine an outcome within 60 days of receipt of the complaint; however, that may not always be possible.
-Upon a determination that a violation of this policy has occurred, the university will take action to prevent the recurrence of the harassing or discriminatory behavior and to mitigate its effects, including providing appropriate remedies or sanctions up to or including termination or dismissal from the university.
+Upon a determination that a violation of this policy has occurred, the university will take action to prevent the recurrence of the harassing or discriminatory behavior and to mitigate its effects, including providing appropriate remedies or sanctions up to or including termination of employment or dismissal from the university.
 In some instances, immediate interim action may be taken to help protect an individual or the community.

 All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment.